Bill Barr gives devastating analysis of Trump indictment on Fox News

-‘If even half of it is true, he is toast’: Bill Barr gives devastating view of Trump indictment on Fox News
+Bill Barr gives devastating view of Trump indictment on Fox News: ‘If even half of it is true, he is toast’

 Barr also says Espionage Act charges are ‘solid’